amzn/smoke-dynamodb/README.md

 By default, this operation will fail if an item with the same partition key and sort key already exists.

-**Note:** The `StandardCompositePrimaryKey` will place the partition key in the attribute called *PB* and the sort key in an attribute called *SK*.
+**Note:** The `StandardCompositePrimaryKey` will place the partition key in the attribute called *PK* and the sort key in an attribute called *SK*.
 Custom partition and sort key attribute names can be used by dropping down to the underlying `CompositePrimaryKey` type and the `PrimaryKeyAttributes` protocol.

 ## Retrieval